eananti/Book-Shelter/README.md

 # Book-Shelter
 > This project consists of a HTML & CSS Capstone Project, based on an online website for a conference.
 It's a real-world-like project, built with business specifications.
-> It follows a given design for this [website](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) by Cindy Shin in Behance, but with personalised content and structure.

 ![screenshot](./images/screenshot.png)